akpetty/icesat2-book/_sources/content/home.md

 NASA's Ice, Cloud, and Land Elevation Satellite-2 ([ICESat-2](https://icesat-2.gsfc.nasa.gov/)) has been providing high resolution laser altimetry profiling of the entire Earth's surface - particularly over the fast-changing Polar Regions - since its launch in the fall of 2018.

-The ICESat-2 Project Science Office has produced and disseminated a number of official datasets through the National Snow and Ice Data Center [(NSIDC)](https://nsidc.org/data/icesat-2) including the Arctic and Southern Ocean sea ice freeboard dataset [(ATL10)](https://nsidc.org/data/ATL10)  dataset, which provides along-track estimates of the extension of sea ice above the local sea surface for each of the six beams of ICESat-2.
+The ICESat-2 Project Science Office has produced and disseminated a number of official datasets through the National Snow and Ice Data Center [(NSIDC)](https://nsidc.org/data/icesat-2) including the Arctic and Southern Ocean sea ice freeboard dataset [(ATL10)](https://nsidc.org/data/ATL10), which provides along-track estimates of the extension of sea ice above the local sea surface for each of the six beams of ICESat-2.

 Using assumptions regarding the depth and density of the snow layer on top of the ice, along with estimates of the density of the sea ice itself,  ICESat-2 freeboard data can be converted to an estimate of sea ice thickness.
 Estimates of Winter Arctic sea ice thickness using snow loading from the NASA Eulerian Snow on Sea Ice Model [(NESOSIM)](https://github.com/akpetty/NESOSIM) have been produced and disseminated through the NSIDC (https://nsidc.org/data/IS2SITMOGR4).
-More information about the methodology behind this dataset can be found in the [original paper](http://www.alekpetty.com/papers/petty2020).
+More information about the methodology behind this dataset can be found in our [original methodology paper](http://www.alekpetty.com/papers/petty2020).

-Since its launch in 2018, ICESat-2 has now collected and analyzed data over four winter seasons across the entire Arctic Ocean.
-A [manuscript is currently in review](https://tc.copernicus.org/preprints/tc-2022-39/) regarding the analysis of the first three winters of data collected  which was the original motivation behind the creation of this Jupyter Book.
+Since its launch in 2018, ICESat-2 has now obtained data over four winter seasons across the entire Arctic Ocean.
+A [manuscript is currently in review](https://tc.copernicus.org/preprints/tc-2022-39/) regarding the analysis of the first three winters of data collected, which was the original motivation behind the creation of this Jupyter Book.

 ![ICESat-2 maps](figs/maps_thickness_winter.png "ICESat-2 mean winter Arctic sea ice thickness - REPLACE WITH UPDATED BASIC INTERACTIVE PLOT?")

 Our goal going forward is to continue to update this book as new data is produced and to share additional analyses of the sea ice state using the incredible data collected by ICESat-2.
+The focus of this back thus far has been on the Arctic, due mainly to our increased confidence regarding snow on sea ice conditions compared to the Southern Ocean, but continue to watch this space for futher updates.

 ## Jupyter Book description